- info not available

-Recent Concert series include Chamber Music the American Academy of Arts and Sciences, The Art- Complex Museum, and Yale Center for British Art.
-Krysia is currently on the Artist Faculty at USM, Bates, and Bowdoin Colleges.
+Krysia is currently a member of the Artist Faculty at USM, Bates and Bowdoin Colleges, and the Portland Conservatory of Music.
 She also maintains a private studio in Portland.
 Former students have won top prizes in prominent music competitions including the National Flute Association’s ‘Young Artist Competition’, and the Fischoff Chamber Music Competition.
-Her students have also been selected to perform in NPR’s ‘From the Top’ with Christopher O’Riley.
+Her students have also been selected to perform in NPR’s ‘From the Top’ with pianist Christopher O’Riley.